apache/maven-wrapper/src/site/markdown/index.md

 By default it is off.

-## Usage without Binary JAR
+## Usage with or without Binary JAR

-By default, the Maven Wrapper JAR archive is added to the using project as small binary file `.mvn/wrapper/maven-wrapper.jar`.
+Using `type=bin`, the Maven Wrapper JAR archive is added to the using project as small binary file `.mvn/wrapper/maven-wrapper.jar`.
 It is used to bootstrap the download and invocation of Maven from the wrapper shell scripts.